themains/know_your_ip/docs/source/know_your_ip.rst

 :download:`presentation <../../know_your_ip/presentation/kip.pdf>` on
 its use in cybersecurity analysis workflow.

+The API of the package is pretty simple.
 The workhorse function of the package is ``know_your_ip``.
-It takes a csv file with a single column of IP addresses, details about the API keys and which columns you would like from which service (in :download:`know_your_ip.cfg <../../know_your_ip/know_your_ip.cfg>`), and appends the requested results to the IP list.
-But if you need a specific piece of information, the package also exposes functions specific to various tasks.
+It takes a csv file with a single column of IP addresses, details about the API keys (in :download:`know_your_ip.cfg <../../know_your_ip/know_your_ip.cfg>`) and which columns you would like from which service (in :download:`this example columns.txt <../../know_your_ip/columns.txt>`), and appends the requested results to the IP list.
+This simple setup allows you to mix and match easily.
+But if you want simpler access to specific functions, the package also provides that.
 For instance, if you only care about getting the MaxMind data, use ``maxmind_geocode_ip``.
 And
 if you would like data from the abuseipdb, call the ``abuseipdb_api`` function.
-For concrete examples of how to use the package, see :download:`example.py <../../know_your_ip/example.py>`.
+These functions still rely on the global config and columns files.
+For examples of how to use the package, see :download:`example.py <../../know_your_ip/example.py>`.

 Brief Primer on Functionality
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~